datacommonsorg/tools/README.md

 To see the extent of data we have today, browse the graph using our [browser](https://browser.datacommons.org/).

 ## License

 Apache 2.0

 ### GitHub Development Process

-In https://github.com/datacommonsorg/tools, click on "Fork" button to fork the repo.
+In [Github Repo](https://github.com/datacommonsorg/tools), click on "Fork" button to fork the repo.

 Clone your forked repo to your desktop.